Ferroin/pysyspower/README.md

 beyond the standard library and the basic tools already found on most systems.

+For info on how this all actually works, check ./INTERNALS.md

 ### Functionality ###
 As of right now, the following functions are at least partially implemented on at least one supported platform: